Kempe equivalence of almost bipartite graphs: Abstract

 \section{Abstract}

 Two vertex colorings of a graph are Kempe equivalent if they can be transformed into each other by a sequence of switchings of two colors of vertices.
 It is PSPACE-complete to determine whether two given vertex $k$-colorings of a graph are Kempe equivalent for any fixed $k\geq 3$, and it is easy to see that every two vertex colorings of any bipartite graph are Kempe equivalent.
 In this paper, we consider Kempe equivalence of {\it almost} bipartite graphs which can be obtained from a bipartite graph by adding several edges to connect two vertices in the same partite set.
-We give a conjecture of Kempe equivalence of such graphs, and we prove several partial solutions and best possibility of the conjecture.
+We give a conjecture of Kempe equivalence of such graphs, and we prove several partial solutions and best possibility of the conjecture, but it is more lately proved by Cranston and Feghali that this conjecture is false in general.